 Obesity

 Unlike bottle feeding, breastfeeding allows your baby to satisfy their own appetite, an important skill that will last a lifetime!
 The very first milk you will feed your baby is called colostrum and is packed full of nutrients and antibodies, which unlike bottle feeding, doesn’t stretch your baby’s tummy more than it should.
-The fact that your breastmilk is constantly changing helps your baby recognise when to stop feeding and it helps them to learn to control their own appetite.
+The fact that your breast milk is constantly changing helps your baby recognise when to stop feeding and it helps them to learn to control their own appetite.

 Benefits to mother